apache/samza/docs/startup/quick-start/versioned/index.md

    new StringSerde(), new IntegerSerde()), "count")
 {% endhighlight %}

+Let's walk through each of the parameters to the above `window` function:
+The first parameter is a "key function", which defines the key to group messages by.
+In our case, we can simply use the word as the key.
+The second parameter is the windowing interval, which is set to 5 seconds.
+The third parameter is a function which provides the initial value for our aggregations.
+We can start with an initial count of zero for each word.
+The fourth parameter is an aggregation function for computing counts.
+The next two parameters specify the key and value serializers for our window.

-The output will be captured in a [WindowPane](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/windows/WindowPane.html) type, which contains the key and the aggregation value.
-We add a further map to transform that into a KV.
-To write the output to the output Kafka stream, we used the sentTo operator in Samza:
+The output from the window operator is captured in a [WindowPane](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/windows/WindowPane.html) type, which contains the word as the key and its count as the value.
+We add a further `map` to format this into a `KV`, that we can send to our Kafka topic.
+To write our results to the output topic, we use the `sendTo` operator in Samza.

 {% highlight java %}
 .map(windowPane ->